 Here’s a closer look at the trends that will have the greatest impact on the housing market in 2016.

-1. We’ll return to normal (Anyone remember normal?)
+1. We’ll Return to Normal (Anyone Remembers Normal?)

 The year ahead will see healthy growth in home sales and prices, but at a slower pace than in 2015.
 This slowdown is not an indication of a problem—it’s just a return to normalcy.
 We’ve lived through 15 years of truly abnormal trends, and after working off the devastating effects of the housing bust, we’re finally seeing signs of more normal conditions.
 Distress sales will no longer be playing an outsized role, new construction is returning to more traditional levels, and prices rise at more normal rates consistent with a more balanced market.